maxkomarychev/merge-pal-action/README.md

     name: Merge Pal (events)

     on:
-      push: {} # listen to push events and update prs depending on a branch
+      push: {} # update PR when base branch is updated
-      status: {} # listen to commit status updates from 3rdparty integrations
+      status: {} # try to merge when other checks are completed
-      pull_request_review: # listen to reviews given to PR
+      pull_request_review: # try to merge after review
         types:
           - submitted
           - edited
           - dismissed
-      pull_request: # this is needed to support white/black lists
+      pull_request: # try to merge if labels have changed (white/black list)
         types:
           - labeled
           - unlabeled